chadwilken/Blog/content/blog/elegant-pdfs-from-user-generated-content-in-react.md

 };
 ```

 As you can see we return a text element for all of the `inline` styles that applies the corresponding styles to make it match the type.
-For each of the `block`’s we created our own components that have applied styles to match the formatting required.
+For each of the blocks we created our own components that have applied styles to match the formatting required.
 For example, here is `HeaderOne`:
 ```
 const styles = StyleSheet.create({
   headingOne: {